 How to serve

-This gluten-free Bakewell tart can be served cold or slightly warm (heat the individual slices in the oven or the microwave).
-It tastes lovely solo, but we also like it with a dollop of keto whipped cream or keto custard.
+This tart can be served cold or slightly warm (heat the individual slices in the oven or the microwave).

-Store the tart in the fridge for up to 5 days or in the freezer for up to 3 months.
+Store in the fridge for up to 5 days or in the freezer for up to 3 months.

 Tried this recipe?
 Give it a star rating below!